Recording studio: Technologies and techniques

 Electric recording studios in the mid-20th century often lacked isolation booths, sound baffles, and sometimes even speakers.
 A major reason that isolation was not used was that recordings in this period were typically made as live ensemble takes and all the performers needed to be able to see each other and the ensemble leader while playing.
 The recording engineers who trained in this period learned to take advantage of the complex acoustic effects that could be created through leakage between different microphones and groups of instruments, and these technicians became extremely skilled at capturing the unique acoustic properties of their studios and the musicians in performance.
-It was not until the 1960s, with the introduction of the high-fidelity headphones that it became common practice for performers to use these to monitor their performance during recording and listen to playbacks.
+It was not until the 1960s, with the introduction of high-fidelity headphones, that it became common practice for performers to use these to monitor their performance during recording and listen to playbacks.

 The use of different kinds of microphones and their placement around the studio is a crucial part of the recording process, and particular brands of microphones are used by engineers for their specific audio characteristics.
 The smooth-toned ribbon microphones developed by the RCA company in the 1930s were crucial to the crooning style perfected by Bing Crosby, and the famous Neumann U 47 condenser microphone was one of the most widely used from the 1950s.
 This model is still widely regarded by audio professionals as one of the best microphones of its type ever made.
-Learning the correct placement of microphones is a major part of the training of young engineers, and many became extremely skilled in this craft.
-Well into the 1960s, in the classical field it was not uncommon for engineers to make high-quality orchestral recordings using only one or two microphones suspended above the orchestra.
+Learning the correct placement of microphones is a major part of the training of young engineers, and many have become extremely skilled in this craft.
+Well into the 1960s, in the classical field, it was not uncommon for engineers to make high-quality orchestral recordings using only one or two microphones suspended above the orchestra.
 In the 1960s, engineers began experimenting with placing microphones much closer to instruments than had previously been the norm.
 The distinctive rasping tone of the horn sections on the Beatles recordings "Good Morning Good Morning" and "Lady Madonna" were achieved by having the saxophone players position their instruments so that microphones were virtually inside the mouth of the horn.

 The unique sonic characteristics of the major studios imparted a special character to many of the most famous popular recordings of the 1950s and 1960s, and the recording companies jealously guarded these facilities.
 According to sound historian David Simons, after Columbia took over the 30th Street Studios in the late 1940s and A&R manager Mitch Miller had tweaked it to perfection, Miller issued a standing order that the drapes and other fittings were not to be touched, and the cleaners had specific orders never to mop the bare wooden floor for fear it might alter the acoustic properties of the hall.
 There were several other features of studios in this period that contributed to their unique sonic signatures.